mitosisX/limekit-docs/source/widgets/list-box.rst

 .. function:: setOnItemSelect(callback)
   :no-index:

   Runs when the selected item changes.
+The handler receives the list, the newly selected item and the previously selected one.

 .. function:: setOnItemDoubleClick(callback)
   :no-index: